What is the Statute of Limitations on Medical Malpractice in Maryland?

 Both you and the defendant have 30 days to appeal the panel’s decision and take your case to trial.
 In this case, a judge or jury will decide the outcome of the claim.
 Additionally, one or both parties may obtain an arbitration waiver, releasing both parties from the requirement to go through arbitration.
 If arbitration is waived, the claim heads straight to trial.

-Medical Malpractice Statute of Limitations for Children Under 18 in Maryland
+Medical Malpractice Statute of Limitations for Minors in Maryland

 As we mentioned, Maryland law recognizes that children can’t always advocate for themselves.
 The statute of limitations for medical malpractice cases for minors is different.
 Depending on the nature of the injury, the clock typically starts ticking when the child reaches age 11 or 16.